saciestudio/courses-intro-portfolio-analysis/scripts/chapter2_script.md

 Until now, we have been working with the mean and volatility only.
 This is correct if the portfolio return distribution is normal.
 In practice, as can be seen also in the histogram, most financial return distributions are not-normal.
 They are asymmetric and have so-called heavy tails.
 This means that the tails are fatter than the ones of a normal distribution.
 The asymmetry is measured by skewness, which is the average value of the third power of the return deviations from their average, standardized by their volatility.
 If it is negative,....
 Kurtosis; fourth power ...
 Excess kurtosis.
 When returns are non-normal, the volatility is not sufficient as a risk measure.
 A downside risk measure needs to be used, focusing on the probability of large losses.
 5% value at risk; quantile ...  .
 Drawdowns.

 ***

-But how to compute portfolio returns?
-First we need to agree on which type of returns we will use.
-There are two types of return definitions in finance: log-returns and simple returns.
-When the return is computed as the change in the natural logarithm of the value, it is called a log-return.
-If it is computed as the percentage price change, then it is called a simple return.
-Log-returns and simple returns are typically very similar.
-A change of 100 USD to 110 USD is a 10% change in terms of simple returns and a 9.5% change in log-returns.

-***

-For portfolio analysis we will work with simple returns.
-The reason is twofold.
-First, simple returns are very intuitive.
-They are the percentage price change and also the type of returns used in daily life.
-Secondly, the calculation of portfolio returns using simple returns is...simple.
-It only requires to take the sum of the individidual returns, multiplied with their portfolio weights.

-***

-In formula notation, the portfolio return thus equals the weighted average of the individual returns.
-The corresponding code in R is simple.
-It just involves a summation of the element in the vector obtained by multiplying the vector of portfolio weights with the vector of returns ( show formula: portfolio return = sum w[i] r[i] = sum( weights*returns ).

-***

-To put the theory in practice, there are now three exercises on computing portfolio returns.

-***